heptagonhust/Recruitment-2021/README.md

 We strongly recommend that you should use git to preserve the full history of the project.
 And attach your GitHub repository link when submitting your work.

-Deadline: XXX
+Deadline: 2021-6-13 23:59:59

 ## Hardware Provided

-Basic Workload use no more than ~2GB memory(use ~1GB normally), so we recommend you to run the basic in your local PC.
+Basic Workload use no more than ~2GB memory(use ~1GB normally), so we recommend you to run the basic workload in your local PC.

-TODO
+When you makes your basic workload ~30% faster, you can contact the QQ group owner, then you will be granted permission to the super computing cluster.
+You can run your medium and advanced workload on the cluster.

 ## Reference